moregh/moregh.github.io/README.md

 ### Core Functionality
 - **Bulk Character Analysis**: Process thousands of character names simultaneously
-- **Comprehensive Intelligence**: Get detailed character, corporation, and alliance information
+- **Detailed Intelligence**: Get detailed character, corporation, and alliance information
 - **War Eligibility Detection**: Instantly identify which entities can be targeted in highsec wars
 - **Organization Summaries**: View top corporations and alliances with member counts
 - **zKillboard Integration**: Access kill statistics and activity data for characters and organizations